 PG 851 General Linear Models: ANOVA.
 The design and analysis of multivariable experiments and quasi-experiments.
-Prerequisite: PG850.
+(First year)

-PG 852 Advanced Research Methods.
-This course focuses on individual hypothesis formulation, and the planning, execution, and reporting of a psychological experiment.
-Prerequisite: PG851.
+PG 852A/B Advanced Research Methods.
+This two-quarter course sequence focuses on individual hypothesis formulation, and the planning, execution, and reporting of a psychological experiment.
+Prerequisite: PG850 and PG851.
 (Third year PhD)

 PG 853 Program Evaluation.
 This course covers the major models and methods of evaluating the effects of intervention packages or programs on individuals, couples, families, groups and organizations.
-Prerequisite: PG851.
+Prerequisite: